CycloneDX/guides/SBOM/en/0x10-Introduction.md

 ASVS.

 ### Bill of Vulnerabilities (BOV)
-CycloneDX BOMs may consist solely of vulnerabilities, and thus can be used to share vulnerability data between systems and sources of vulnerability intelligence.
-Complex vulnerability data can be represented, including the vulnerability source, references, multiple severity and risk ratings, details and recommendations, and the affected software and hardware along with their versions.
+CycloneDX BOMs may consist solely of vulnerabilities and thus can be used to share vulnerability data between systems and sources of vulnerability intelligence.
+Complex vulnerability data can be represented, including the vulnerability source, references, multiple severities, and risk ratings, details and recommendations, and the affected software and hardware, along with their versions.

 ### Vulnerability Disclosure Report (VDR)
 VDRs communicate known and unknown vulnerabilities affecting components and services.
 Known vulnerabilities inherited